Staff Background Check Policy

 3. When SCERS intends to deny an applicant a position of employment solely or in part because of the applicant’s conviction history, SCERS shall make an individualized assessment of whether the applicant’s conviction history has a direct and adverse relationship with the specific duties of the job that justify denying the applicant the position, which shall include consideration of the following by SCERS: (a) the nature and gravity of the offense or conduct; (b) the time that has passed since the offense or conduct and completion of the sentence; and (c) the nature of the job held or sought.

-4. SCERS will provide job applicants with written notification of its preliminary decision that an applicant’s conviction history disqualifies the applicant from employment, and such written notification shall include the following information: (a) notice of the disqualifying conviction or convictions that are the basis for the preliminary decision to rescind the job offer; (b) a copy of the conviction history report, if any; (c) an explanation of the applicant’s right to respond to the notice of the employer’s preliminary decision before the decision becomes final, and the deadline by which to respond; (d) notice that the applicant’s response to the preliminary decision may include submission of evidence challenging the accuracy of the conviction history report that is the basis for rescinding the job offer, evidence of rehabilitation and evidence of mitigating circumstances, or both.
+4. SCERS will provide job applicants with written notification of its preliminary decision that an applicant’s conviction history disqualifies the applicant from employment, and such written notification shall include the following information: (a) notice of the disqualifying conviction or convictions that are the basis for the preliminary decision to rescind the job offer; (b) a copy of the conviction history report, if any; (c) an explanation of the applicant’s right to respond to the notice of the employer’s preliminary decision before the decision becomes final, and the deadline by which to respond; and (d) notice that the applicant’s response to the preliminary decision may include submission of evidence

 5. If SCERS makes a final decision to deny an applicant employment solely or in part because of an applicant’s conviction history, SCERS shall notify the applicant in writing of the following: (a) the final denial or disqualification; (b) any existing procedure SCERS has for the applicant to challenge the decision or request reconsideration; and (c) the applicant’s right to file a complaint with the Department of Fair Employment and Housing regarding the final decision.

-any private entity) not permitted to access such information by
+6. SCERS shall not disseminate information about a person’s criminal history information to any person or entity (including any private entity) not permitted to access such information by law.

 RESPONSIBILITIES